 Back in the day I did some work for a wealth management firm in New York.
-At that time, I was introduced to the area of Behavioral Finance, and more broadly, behavioral economics.
+At that time, I was introduced to the area of Behavioral Finance, and more broadly, behavioral economics as espoused by Richard Thaler at the University of Chicago.
 While not new concepts, they gained new relevance – and urgency – during the financial meltdown 10 years ago.
 As my client used to say, investors are often their own worst enemies.
 In times of stress, even the most solidly constructed investment portfolio can be undermined through panic, overreaction and poor decision making.
 Part of the advisor’s role was, and is, saving people from themselves.
 There are parallels in technology decision making.

 In Part 1 of this series, I voluntarily limited myself to discussing the Procure-to-Pay process in the context of digital transformation without going into Contract Management, Supplier Performance and Information Management, and the Strategic or Operational Sourcing process.
 In this part, let’s take a quick look at how those factor into a successful digital transformation.